microsoft/datashaper/javascript/tables/docs/report/tables.api.md

 //
 // @public (undocumented)
 export function formatNumberStr(value: string | number, decimal?: string, thousands?: string): string;

+// Warning: (ae-missing-release-tag) "fromCSV" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function fromCSV(text: string, options?: CSVParseOptions): ColumnTable_2;

 // Warning: (ae-missing-release-tag) "generateCodebook" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //